 A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
 This triennial review resulted in a revised IAS19 report being issued as at 31 March 2022.
-We are in the process of testing the underlying data which supports this triennial review in order to provide assurance over the revised IAS19 entries.
+We have tested the underlying data which supports this triennial review in order to provide assurance over the revised IAS19 entries which will replace the existing liability figures within the financial statements.
+This resulted in amendment of IAS 19 related balances and disclosures throughout the financial statements.
+The IAS 19 pension liability reduced by £0.953m.